 1 Put fruit, spices, brown sugar, lemon zest and juice and porter in a large stainless steel saucepan and leave for 1 hour (or up to 24 hours), stirring occasionally.

 2 Preheat oven to 160°C (320°F), positioning a shelf in the bottom half of the oven.
 Line the sides and the bottom a 23cm (9”) deep springform cake tin with a double thickness of baking (parchment) paper.

 3 Add butter, chocolate and water to fruit mixture and set pan over a gentle heat.
 Slowly bring to a gentle bubble, stirring often, then lower heat and cook very gently for 10 minutes.
 Cool.

-5 Bake cake for about 1¼ hours, until a skewer inserted in the centre of the cake comes out clean (drape the top of the cake with tin foil if starting to brown too quickly).
+5 Bake cake for about 1¼ hours, until a skewer inserted in the centre of the cake comes out clean (drape the top of the cake with tin foil if it starts to brown too quickly).
 Cool cake in the tin for 20-30 minutes, then unclip it and remove base of tin.
 Cool on a cake rack.
 If storing the cake, leave baking paper intact, otherwise remove it before slicing the cake.

 This boiled fruitcake has a soft texture and layers of spicy fruity flavour.
-I’ve added dark chocolate – not traditional in a true porter cake –for richness, and I like using golden raisins because they are gorgeously sweet and juicy.
-The cake will keep well for 2-3 weeks wrapped in baking paper then tin foil and stored in an airtight container.
+I’ve added dark chocolate for richess – not traditional in a true Irish porter cake – and I like using golden raisins because they are gorgeously sweet and juicy.
+The cake will keep well for about 2 weeks wrapped first in baking paper then tin foil and stored in an airtight container.